-The Company completed the acquisition of Infomart2000 Corp., doing business as 3dcart, on November 5, 2020, by acquiring 100% of its membership interests for \$39.9 million in cash, net of cash acquired, and approximately \$19.2 million in shares of the Company's Class A common stock.
+The Company completed the acquisition of Infomart2000 Corp., doing business as 3dcart, onNovember 5, 2020, by acquiring 100% of its membership interests for \$39.9 million in cash, net of cash acquired, and approximately \$19.2 million in shares of the Company's Class A common stock.
 The purchase was funded with cash on hand.
-Since the acquisition, 3dcart has been rebranded as Shift4Shop to align the ecommerce offering with Shift4's existing ecosystem of services.
-The acquisition expands the Company's omni-channel transaction capabilities and will enable Shift4Shop merchants to augment their ecommerce platform experience with the Company's secure integrated payments solutions.
-In addition, the Company's indirect sales distribution network is able to offer Shift4Shop's turnkey ecommerce capabilities to the Company's new and existing POS and payments customers.
+Since the acquisition, 3dcart has been rebranded as Shift4Shop to align the eCommerce offering with Shift4's existing ecosystem of services.
+The acquisition expanded the Company's omni-channel transaction capabilities and enabled Shift4Shop merchants to augment their eCommerce platform experience with the Company's secure integrated payments solutions.
+In addition, the Company's indirect sales distribution network is able to offer Shift4Shop's turnkey eCommerce capabilities to the Company's new and existing POS and payments customers.
+The primary areas of preliminary purchase price allocation subject to change relate to the valuation of accounts receivable, accrued expenses and other current liabilities assumed and residual goodwill.